Reiner and Irma

 The initial planting was a total of only 2.2 hectares consisting of Riesling, Chardonnay and Cabernet Sauvignon.
-Further plantings of Pinot Noir, Sauvignon Blanc, Cabernet Franc, Merlot, Malbec and Voignier, have now brought the total plantings to nearly 30 hectares.
+Further plantings over the ensuing years added Pinot Noir, Sauvignon Blanc, Cabernet Franc, Merlot, Malbec and Viognier, eventually bringing the total plantings to nearly 30 hectares.

 "Life is too short to drink bad wine!"

 In 1996 with Long Gully at the height of its success, a young couple Robert and Irene Magdziarz and their two-year old daughter Olivia, visited Reiner there on a midweek day sometime in December/January.
 Robert and Irene were planning to bid on a neighbouring property called Taraford at an upcoming auction.
 They had asked Reiner for advice on the Yarra Valley region and although such knowledge was a precious and valuable commodity, Reiner had graciously offered to share what he knew.
 The vineyard was in full canopy and while young Olivia played in the vine rows, Reiner made them welcome and offered what wisdom he could to help them with their dream.